 Sir Garfield Sobers Roundabout

-Garfield Sobers was born in 1936 in Bay Land, St. Michael, Barbados and grew up to become internationally known as the greatest cricketer of all time.
-Garfield Sobers played cricket for the West Indies team from 1952 right up until 1974 when he retired at the age of thirty-eight.
+Garfield Sobers was born in 1936 in Bay Land, St. Michael, Barbados, and grew up to become internationally known as the greatest cricketer of all time.
+Garfield Sobers played cricket for the West Indies team from 1952 until 1974, when he retired at thirty-eight.

-As a tribute to one of the greatest Barbadians of all time, there is a roundabout named after this living legend.
-It is called the Sir Garfield Auburn Sobers Roundabout and features a monumental statue of the cricketer in action.
-Beneath the statue is a plaque detailing his life as well as his major achievements in the sport of cricket.
+A Barbados roundabout is named after this living legend as a tribute.
+It is called the Sir Garfield Auburn Sobers Roundabout and features a monumental statue in action.
+Beneath the figure is a plaque detailing his life and his significant achievements in cricket.

-The roundabout can be found in Wildey, St. Michael at one of the busiest junctions on the island and is proudly sponsored and maintained by the Sagicor Insurance Company.
+You can find the roundabout in Wildey, St. Michael, at one of the busiest junctions on the island and is proudly sponsored and maintained by the Sagicor Insurance Company.